akvo/akvo-flow-docs/docs/dashboard/3-devices.rst

 **Elements in the Devices List**

 * IMEI - an identifying number unique to each device that helps to identify it in our database
-* Phone Number - the device's phone number (mobile network) or MAC address (wifi network)
+* Phone Number - the device's phone number (mobile network) or MAC address (Wi-Fi network)
 * Device ID - a name you set on the device to help you identify each device
 * Device Group - the device group to which the device belongs; optional
 * Last Contact - the last time the device connected with the dashboard